 The disadvantages of using confocal microscopy include the requirement of more complex and expensive optical elements to scan and focus the illumination.
 Also, since the technique is inherently a point-by-point analysis, there can be a trade-off between scanning speed and image quality.

-In this type of microscope, two slightly offset optical paths exist between the specimen and the eyepiece, so that the user has depth resolution of the sample.
-This technique is useful when work is being done on the specimen, for example dissection or assembly of small pieces.
+In this type of microscope, two slightly offset optical paths exist between the specimen and the eyepiece, so that the user has a depth resolution of the sample.
+This technique is useful when work is being done on the specimen, for example, dissection or assembly of small pieces.

 Additional optics are available to improve the contrast in certain types of samples, which include phase contrast, differential interference (Nomarski) contrast, and dark field techniques.
 These techniques require specialized condenser and objective optics.
 Further modifications can be made to collect spectroscopic data on specimens in parallel to optical images, infrared or Raman data for example, which can be useful in determining material composition.

 Steps For Analyzing A Specimen With A Light Microscope